learning-zone/react-basics/important.md

 *Notes:*

-* We do not modify or mutate components.
-We create new ones.
+* A HOC do not modify or mutate components.
+It creates new one.
 * A HOC is used to compose components for code reuse.
 * A HOC is a pure function.
 It has no side effects, returning only a new component.